 Lesley Mountford is a former Director of Public Health for London City and the Borough of Hackney.
 She has recently been appointed as an Honorary Fellow of LSHTM and research affiliate of SPHR@L, participating in various research activities.

 Gemma Phillips was formerly a Research Fellow with SPHR@L and led on an ethnographic study of UK local government with a focus on practices of evaluation and accountability in decision-making and service delivery.
 She was also involved in the health inequalities stream within the wider SPHR and lead on the public involvement activities at SPHR@L.

-Rebecca Steinbach is an Assistant Professor at LSHTM and has recently been working on a project evaluating the impact of free bus travel for young people on public health in London.
+Rebecca Steinbach was an Assistant Professor at LSHTM and worked on a project evaluating the impact of free bus travel for young people on public health in London.
 Her main research interest is in transport and health.